supercat1337/event-emitter-ext/README.md

 # event-emitter-ext

-The EventEmitterExt class appears to be an extension of a typical event emitter, with some additional features.
+The EventEmitterExt class is an extension of a typical event emitter, with some additional features.
 Here are the main differences:

 1. Muting: The EventEmitterExt class has a mute() method that allows you to temporarily suppress the emission of events.
-This is not typically found in standard event emitters.
 2. Event scheduling: When the emitter is muted, events are not discarded, but instead scheduled to be emitted when the emitter is unmuted.
-This is a unique feature of this class.
 3. Waiting for events: The waitForEvent() and waitForAnyEvent() methods allow you to wait for specific events to be emitted, with optional timeouts.
-This is not typically found in standard event emitters.
+4. Batch emission: The emitMany() method allows you to emit multiple events at once.
+5. Strategy for running listeners: The setListenerRunnerStrategy() method allows you to set the strategy for running listeners.
+The default strategy is STRATEGY_ORDERED_BY_EVENTS.
+STRATEGY_ORDERED_BY_EVENTS will iterate over the listeners in the order they were registered.
+STRATEGY_ORDERED_BY_LISTENER_ID will iterate over the listeners in the order they were registered, grouped by events.
+6. Listener groups: The onAny() method allows you to group multiple listeners under a single event.

 ### Installation